ministryofjustice/analytical-platform-ui/README.md

 There is an example environment file stored on 1Password named ```Analytical Platform UI Env```.
 Paste the contents into a new file called ```.env``` in the root of the project.

 ### Running Development Server
 To run the server, you will need to use aws-sso cli.
 To find the correct profile, run ```aws-sso list``` in the terminal.
 This will provide you with a link to sign in via SSO.
 Once signed in, a list of profiles will be displayed.
-You are looking for the profile name linked to the ```analytical-platform-development``` AccountAlias.
+You are looking for the profile name linked to the ```analytical-platform-compute-development``` AccountAlias.

-To run the server using this profile, enter ```aws-sso exec --profile analytical-platform-development:AdministratorAccess -- python manage.py runserver``` or ```make serve-sso```.
+To run the server using this profile, enter ```aws-sso exec --profile analytical-platform-compute-development:modernisation-platform-sandbox -- python manage.py runserver``` or ```make serve-sso```.
 Then go to ```localhost:8000``` and sign in using your @justice.gov.uk identity.

+### Local debugging
+Copy `launch.json.example`, `settings.json.example` and `tasks.json.example` from the examples folder into a `.vscode` folder in the root of the project and remove the `.example` suffix.
+To debug the application, go to the `run and debug` tab and select the `runserver` configuration.
+When starting debugging you may need to sign into AWS first.
+There will be a prompt in the terminal to do so.

+To debug any tests, switch the debug configuration to `Python: Debug Tests` then go to the testing tab.
+From here you can run the full suite of tests or individual tests.
+You can also click the debug icon in order to debug any tests that are failing.

 ### Updating Migrations
 To run the migrations locally, run ```python manage.py migrate``` in the terminal.